-The presence of one non-Arch Executive Director and one independent Non-Executive Director ensures that there is an appropriate element of independent challenge and oversight.
+Post year-end the presence of one non-Arch Executive Director and two independent Non-Executive Directors ensures that there is an appropriate element of independent challenge and oversight.

-The Board is responsible for overseeing the business of AICL and supervising management, and providing oversight over its outsourced functions.
+The Board exercises direct oversight of all functions of the Company including oversight over its outsourced functions.
 The Board sets the standards of conduct of the Company, provides direction and oversight, and promotes a culture of integrity.
-The Board has not currently established any Committees and therefore retains collective responsibility for the Company.
+The Board has recently approved the terms of reference for an audit committee to oversee the integrity of financial reporting and the internal audit function.